geoffleyland/luatrace/README.md

 At the moment, there's two recorders - `luatrace.trace_file` and `luatrace.profile`.

-`trace_file` is the default back-end.
+`trace_file` is the default backend.
 It just writes the trace out to a file in a simple format, which it can also read.
 When it reads a file, it reads it to another recorder as if the recorder were watching the program execute.

 `profile` provides limited profile information.

-Back ends will improve as I need them or as you patch/fork.
+Backends will improve as I need them or as you patch/fork.

 ## 3. Requirements